 The use of drones in the military has expanded rapidly today, and there are many different types of military drones that the army use.
 Those categories include small autonomous UAVs with pre-programmed flight plans or complex dynamic automation systems to more traditional manned aircraft without a pilot on board.

-But keep in mind that drones are not used just for military operations anymore!
+But remember that drones are not used just for military operations anymore!
 They are being used as aerial photographers and cinematographers more often than they were before – though this isn’t even their most popular application today.

 In this article we will explore these military drones based on their size, type and how they’re used by the army (or other armed forces), as well as any complexity factors beyond just flying them around autonomously for surveillance purposes.
 Let’s begin!